 What is the PinePhone’s launch date, price, and availability?

-Right now, you can preorder a version of the device called the BraveHeart Edition, though I wouldn’t recommend you buy one.
+A prerelease version of the device called the BraveHeart Edition shipped earlier this year, and our very own Gary Sims got his hands on it.
 Pine64 made this version of the PinePhone solely for developers and early adopters, and it is not daily driver material.

 The consumer-ready version will retail for $150, and Pine64 says it will launch sometime in Spring 2020.
 The device will ship worldwide, but some markets may be subject to extra shipping costs.